The-Microservice-Dungeon/docs/docs/quickGuide/architecture.md

 ## Map Service

-* The Map service manages the gameworld(map) and is responsible for generating and linking planets and their resources.
+* The Map service manages the gameworld(map) and is responsible for generating and linking planets and generating their resources.

 * Planets can be spacestations, whrere trading is posible.